Hornfels: Structure

 The structure of the hornfels is very characteristic.
 Very rarely do any of the minerals show crystalline form, but the small grains fit closely together like the fragments of a mosaic; they are usually of nearly equal dimensions.
 This has been called pflaster or pavement structure from the resemblance to rough pavement work.
-Each mineral may also enclose particles of the others; in the quartz, for example, small crystals of graphite, biotite, iron oxides, sillimanite or feldspar may appear in great numbers.
+Each mineral may also enclose particles of the others; in quartz, for example, small crystals of graphite, biotite, iron oxides, sillimanite or feldspar may appear in great numbers.
 Often the whole of the grains are rendered semi-opaque in this way.
 The minutest crystals may show traces of crystalline outlines; undoubtedly they are of new formation and have originated in situ.
 This leads us to believe that the whole rock has been recrystallized at a high temperature and in the solid state so that there was little freedom for the mineral molecules to build up well-individualized crystals.
 The regeneration of the rock has been sufficient to efface most of the original structures and to replace the former minerals more-or-less completely by new ones.
 But crystallization has been hampered by the solid condition of the mass and the new minerals are formless and have been unable to reject impurities, but have grown around them.